People who cannot meet their protein needs through diet alone can take protein powder to help build muscle, boost strength, and lose weight.

 However, some of these side effects may be associated with intolerances and allergies, too much protein consumption, and long-term usage.

-Blood sugar spikes - Some ready-to-drink protein shakes contain added sugar.
-Furthermore, some people increase their sugar and calorie intake by blending protein shakes with honey and milk, resulting in blood glucose spikes and possible weight gain [15].
+Blood sugar spikes.
+Some ready-to-drink protein shakes contain added sugar.
+Furthermore, some people increase their sugar and calorie intake by blending protein shakes with honey and milk, resulting in blood glucose spikes and possible weight gain, according to Harvard Health [11].

-Kidney damage - According to a study conducted by the Clean Label Project, protein powders contain high levels of mercury, cadmium, lead, and arsenic.
-Research suggests that prolonged exposure to heavy metals may be harmful to the kidneys [16] [17].
+Kidney damage.
+Protein powders might contain high levels of mercury, cadmium, lead, and arsenic.
+Research published in the Nephron Physiology journal suggests that prolonged exposure to heavy metals may be harmful to the kidneys [12].

 What Is the Difference Between Protein Powders?

-According to research, whey and casein are complete proteins, which means they have all the essential amino acids.
-In addition to having a full profile, they also have higher amounts of some important amino acids than other plant-based protein powders such as rice protein, soy protein, and pea protein [18].
+In addition to having a full profile, they also have higher amounts of some important amino acids than other plant-based protein powders such as rice protein, soy protein, and pea protein.

 References